Tai Wo Hau station

 Tai Wo Hau station was one of the first railway stations in the New Territories; and the first underground one.
 All other New Territories stations on the Tsuen Wan line are either at surface level or on viaducts.
 Lai King station cuts through a hillside slope, and all other New Territories underground stations were opened some years later.

 The station is relatively less busy in the system because of its distance to nearby bus stops and settlements.

 History

 The station was built on the site of a park.
 The 280-metre-long, 22-metre-wide, 15-metre-deep station box was built bottom-up within a sheetpile cofferdam.
+The station was built by a Japanese joint venture between Aoki Corporation and Tobishima Construction.
 The tunnel between Tai Wo Hau and Kwai Hing stations was completed in July 1980 using the drill-and-blast method.
 Tai Wo Hau station opened on 10 May 1982, in sync with Tsuen Wan line.
 In 1984, the New Territories Development Department awarded a contract for the construction of a park above the station to replace the one which originally existed there.
 This park is now called Kwok Shui Road Park.